microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-38-jenkins-cd.md

 - **ADMINPUBLICKEY** - Paste the string that you have copied earlier.
 - **MRPDNSNAMEFORPUBLICIP** - for testing purposes, use **mrp-deploy**.
 - **Resource Group** - for testing purposes, use **mrp-deploy**.
-- **Location** - seeing as this is Azure Stack, you'll just be able to choose local in the current technical preview.
+- **Location** - seeing as this is the Azure Stack Development Kit, you'll just be able to choose local for now.

 ![Jenkins Deployment](<../assets/azurestack/MRPDeploy.PNG>)